tj-mc/tilde/docs/SYNTAX.md

 ```

 ### Action Scope
-- Parameters are local to the action and don't affect variables in the calling scope
+- Parameters are local to the function and don't affect variables in the calling scope
-- Variables defined inside an action are local to that action
+- Variables defined inside an function are local to that function
-- Actions can access global variables (variables defined outside any action)
+- Functions can access global variables (variables defined outside any function)
-- The `give` keyword is used to return a value from an action
+- The `give` keyword is used to return a value from a function

 ### Best Practices
-1. Use descriptive action names that indicate what the action does
+1. Use descriptive function names that indicate what the function does
-2. Keep actions focused on a single task
+2. Keep functions focused on a single task
-3. Use parameters to make actions reusable
+3. Use parameters to make functions reusable
-4. Use `give` to return values from actions
+4. Use `give` to return values from functions
-5. Consider breaking complex actions into smaller, composable actions
+5. Consider breaking complex functions into smaller, composable functions

 ## Built-in Functions